jmcmahon66/pi_brightness/README.md

 # pi_brightness
-Module for controlling the brightness for Raspberry Pi's external display brightness
+Module for controlling a Raspberry Pi's external display brightness

 ## Compatibility
 Works on raspbian, functionality should also exist on most Linux systems